-The small Hudson Valley town of Beacon has blossomed into an art lover’s paradise and a popular weekend getaway thanks to the Dia Art Foundation converting a Nabisco box printing factory on the banks of the Hudson into Dia:Beacon in 2003.
-Now more than 75,000 visitors a year flock to this contemporary and modern art museum and the town in which it resides.
-While a trip up to Beacon is easily doable in a day from New York City, there’s so much more to enjoy, so why not plan your visit over a weekend?
+The Hudson Valley city of Beacon has blossomed into an art lover’s paradise and a popular weekend getaway thanks to the Dia Art Foundation converting a Nabisco box printing factory on the banks of the Hudson into Dia:Beacon (pictured) in 2003.
+Now visitors flock to this contemporary and modern art museum and to visit the galleries, restaurants, and bars that have helped make this such a lively community.
+While a trip up to Beacon is easily doable in a day from New York City, there’s so much more to enjoy, so why not plan your visit over a weekend (especially so you can leave time for a brewpub crawl)?

-6 pm: Dogwood, a favorite of Condé Nast Traveler, is a cozy pub and restaurant on Main Street that offers standout versions of comfort food, including tasty vegetarian options, an impressive (rotating) selection of craft beers, and live music.
+6 pm: Dogwood is a cozy pub and restaurant on Main Street that offers standout versions of comfort food, including tasty vegetarian options, an impressive (rotating) selection of craft beers, and live music.

-3 pm: After lunch, wander in and out of the numerous art galleries, boutiques, and antique shops along Main Street.
-Standouts include: the Hudson Beach Glass gallery and glass-blowing demonstration studio located inside a restored firehouse, the Beacon Artists Union, boutiques Reservoir & Wood and American Gypsy Vintage, and quirky gift and toy shop, Dream in Plastic.
+2:30 pm: After lunch, wander in and out of the numerous art galleries, boutiques, and antique shops along Main Street.
+Standouts include: the Hudson Beach Glass gallery and glass-blowing demonstration studio located inside a restored firehouse, the Beacon Artists Union, boutiques Reservoir & Wood and Vintage Beacon, and quirky gift and toy shop, Zakka Joy.

-4 pm: Take a tour and visit the tasting room of Denning’s Point Distillery, located in one of Beacon's downtown 19th-century buildings and listed among Hudson Valley Magazine’s Best of Hudson Valley Winners 2015.
-On the second Saturday of every month, they host an open blues music jam session from 3 to 6 pm.
+3:30 pm: Take a tour and visit the tasting room of Denning’s Point Distillery, located in one of Beacon's downtown 19th-century buildings.
+On the second and fourth Saturday of every month, they host the "Distilled Blues Open Jam Sessions" from 4-7 pm.

 - Stewart International Airport (SWF) Newburgh, NY: 20 minutes